-Sponsor Donors of the Project Bento Fund can select specific chefs, restaurants, businesses, regions and causes to benefit 501(c)(3) Charities, Support Our Staff and Restart/Build business campaigns.
+Sponsor Donors of the Project Bento Fund can select specific chefs, restaurants, businesses, regions and causes to benefit Restart/Build business campaigns, Support Our Staff and 501(c)(3) Charities,.

 Bank of America

-100% of your donations on projectbento.org go to your chosen beneficiary 501(c)(3) charities, support employee and restart/rebuild business funds.
+100% of your public donations on projectbento.org go to support Project Bento Programs that help employee and restart/rebuild business funds or your chosen beneficiary 501(c)(3) charities.
 Project Bento is built on the Sage Plus Platform that is charging a 0% application platform fee for participating nonprofit fundraisers for COVID-19 and restart/rebuild businesses.
-The beneficiary will receive 100% of your donation less the payment processing and transfer fees paid by the charity directly to the payment processing service for your donation.
+The beneficiaries will receive 100% of your public donation less the payment processing and transfer fees paid by the charity directly to the payment processing service for your donation.

 Your donations to 501(c)(3) charities are tax-deductible to the extent permitted by law.